OfficeDev/office-dev-program-docs/docs/microsoft-365-developer-program-get-started.md

 > [!NOTE]
 > Before you request a developer subscription, you must first [join the Microsoft 365 Developer Program](microsoft-365-developer-program.md) directly or through Visual Studio Professional or Enterprise (if you're a subscriber).

-If you qualify for a Microsoft 365 E5 subscription through the developer program, the set up flow will start automatically on your dashboard after you join the program.
+If you qualify for a Microsoft 365 E5 subscription through the developer program, the subscription set up flow will start automatically after you join the program.
 If you choose not to set up your subscription right away, the option to set up a subscription will be available on your [Microsoft 365 Developer Program dashboard](https://developer.microsoft.com/en-us/microsoft-365/profile).

 If you don't automatically qualify for a developer subscription, after you join the program, you will see an option to provide additional information to validate that you are a qualified member.
 Submit the information and if you qualify, you will receive an email inviting you to set up your subscription within two weeks.
 If you don't receive an email, you don't currently qualify for a subscription.